Menu

 Unlocking Tyrone’s Precious Metals

 Using a ‘crusher’ underground, the mined rock is broken down into smaller pieces (tennis ball sized or smaller).
-These crushed rocks are separated from the minerals using a specialised ‘ore sorter’ with sensors to detect pieces containing gold, copper and silver.
+These crushed rocks are separated from the minerals using a specialised ‘ore sorter’ with sensors to detect higher density pieces containing gold, copper and silver.

-Due to Tyrone’s leadership in designing and manufacturing mining and quarrying equipment, some processing equipment will be sourced locally.
+Due to Tyrone’s global leadership in designing and manufacturing mining and quarrying equipment, some processing equipment will be sourced locally.

 Rock Management